 Acute Myeloid Leukaemia

 Acute Myeloid Leukaemia (AML) is the most frequent leukaemia in adults and the second most common leukaemia of childhood.
 Despite intensification of chemotherapy treatment, a significant number of patients will relapse and succumb to their disease.
 The mechanisms in which AML blasts create an immunosuppressive niche and halt normal haematopoiesis are currently under study in the Mussai group.
 Development of prognostic biomarkers and identification of therapies to overcome the immunosuppressive microenvironment in AML are the subject of ongoing research.
-The study is being carried out in collaboration with Dr Pam Kearns and Dr Vicki Weston.
+The study is being carried out in collaboration with Dr Pam Kearns.

-The research has been generously funded by the Amber Phillpott Trust Birmingham Children's Hospital Research Fund, Children with Cancer and Cancer Research UK.
+The research has been generously funded by the Amber Phillpott Trust Birmingham Children's Hospital Research Fund, Children with Cancer, the Stiliyan Petrov Foundation, Niayah’s Fund, Cancer Research UK and other local charities.

-Fitzgerald DJ, Moskatel E, Ben-Josef G, Traini R, Tendler T, Sharma A, Antignani A, Mussai F, Wayne A, Kreitman RJ, Pastan I. (2011), Enhancing immunotoxin cell-killing activity via combination therapy with ABT-737.
-Leukemia & Lymphoma, 52: 79-81
+- Fitzgerald DJ, Moskatel E, Ben-Josef G, Traini R, Tendler T, Sharma A, Antignani A, Mussai F, Wayne A, Kreitman RJ, Pastan I. (2011), Enhancing immunotoxin cell-killing activity via combination therapy with ABT-737.
+Leukemia and Lymphoma, 52: 79-81